QuasiConnective/QuantumFlux/README.md

 # QuantumFlux
 Yay!

-This is a small game made with html, css and javascript
+This is a small game made with HTML, CSS and JavaScript

 Webpage: https://quasiconnective.github.io/QuantumFlux/